f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 |lab04b|

-Many familiar looking Linux/Unix commands, like the ls example above, can be harnessed by simply prefixing mcli to a command and choosing an alias.
+Many familiar looking Linux/Unix commands, like the ls example above, can be harnessed by simply prefacing mcli to a command and choosing an alias.

 The second administrative command in the screenshot above shows an example of tracing where the erasure coded chunks of a given sample object are actually stored, along with meta data details.